jff99/KeyCip/README.md

 Still, some concepts to learn:

-  -<strong>What does encrypt mean?</strong>
+### What does encrypting mean?

 To encrypt a text, photo, video or document means to hide its content so that only a specific person can know this information, thus ensuring that when the encrypted text, photo, video or document is sent, its content remains confidential.

-  -<strong>What does decryption mean?</strong>
+### What does decrypting mean?

 Decrypting a text, photo, video or document is the reverse of encrypting, in other words, the original content is returned to the encrypted file by a certain process.

-  -<strong>What does it mean to sign?</strong>
+### What does signing mean?

 Signing a text, photograph, video or document is similar to signing a letter.
 The content of the text or file is not changed or hidden but allows the recipient to confirm that the person who sent it to them is indeed the person they claim to be.

 Again, the application will guide you through the whole process.
 In addition, you can also visit our Youtube channel where you will find guides, in case you have any doubts.